-There is a truth that it is lonely at the top for leaders.
+It is true that it is lonely at the top for leaders.
 It is especially true if you are a first time leader.
-According to a leadership poll by Harris Interactive, more than 70% of first time CEO’s feel lonely & 61% of them report that it hinders their performance.
+According to a leadership poll by Harris Interactive, more than 70% of first time CEO’s feel lonely and 61% of them report that it hinders their performance.

 Inc. | Here’s Why Your Are So Lonely (and Frustrated) at Work

 HBR | It’s Time to Acknowledge Leadership Loneliness